astronautsid/astro-psql-size-dist/README.md

 # go-psql-size
-A program to get the size of tables in PostgreSQL tables' based on configured label
+A program to get the size of tables in PostgreSQL based on configured label

 # Setup
 ## Install dependencies